emmajanedrews/base-template/_posts/2017-03-28-how-your-neighbors-can-help-you-sell-your-home.md

 Make no mistake — those potential buyers won't just be impacted by the exterior of your home, but by the state of your neighborhood as well.

-On the other hand,&nbsp;**neighbors can also be your best friend in selling your home.**
+On the other hand, **neighbors can also be your best friend in selling your home.**

 They can provide you with free advertising, they can promote the neighborhood to inquiring buyers, and they might even actively work with you to help you achieve a higher price.